 Every Saturday leading up to Friday April 26, we will highlight a few of the new awardees.

 Dr. Diane Adamczyk has served as the director of Residency Education at SUNY College of Optometry since 1999, where she is also a professor.
-A graduate of PCO, she completed a residency at the Newington VA Hospital in Newington, Conn., and began her career as a low vision specialist.
+A graduate of the Pennsylvania College of Optometry (PCO), she completed a residency at the Newington VA Hospital in Newington, Conn., and began her career as a low vision specialist.
 Dr. Adamczyk regularly lectures internationally on topics ranging from glaucoma to ocular pharmacology and has authored many articles and textbook chapters including co-authoring Primary Eyecare in Systemic Disease.
-She is actively involved in the Accreditation Council on Optometric Education, is a member of the American Optometric Association (AOA), and is a Fellow of the American Academy of Optometry.
+She is actively involved in the Accreditation Council on Optometric Education, is a member of the American Optometric Association (AOA), and is a Fellow of the American Academy of Optometry (AAO).
 She was also the 2016 recipient of the Salus University Alumni Association Albert Fitch Memorial Alumnus of the Year Award.

-Dr. Richard Bennett earned his Doctor of Optometry degree from PCO in 1978, and completed his residency in Primary Care at The Eye Institute (TEI) the following year.
-He is currently the director of the Glaucoma Service of Excellence at TEI, a lecturer in Retinal Disease and Glaucoma and also a past PCO Trustee.
-He is also an adjunct associate professor of Ophthalmology at Drexel University School of Medicine.
-Dr. Bennett is the Eye Group Coordinator of the Nemours Health Clinic in Wilmington, Del., and maintains a private practice in Philadelphia.
-He is a Fellow of the American Academy of Optometry, and serves as a referee for the American Journal of Optometry and Physiological Optics and Journal of the American Optometric Association and is also a reviewer for Optometry and Clinical Vision Science.
-Dr. Bennett lectures extensively, and is an active clinical researcher.
-He has authored or co-authored over 50 published articles, and presented a number of his papers at conferences and symposiums.
-Currently, Dr. Bennett is a principal investigator of the Ocular Hypertensive Treatment Study (OHTS), a multi-center clinical glaucoma trial funded by the National Eye Institute of the National Institutes of Health.
-Dr. Bennett’s professional activities include serving as president for the Pennsylvania Academy of Optometry; board member for the Philadelphia County Optometric Society; and a member of the American Optometric Association and International Perimetric Society.
-He is the recipient of numerous awards including PCO Teacher of the Year, the Optometric Recognition Award from the American Optometric Association five times, and Distinguished Practitioner from the National Academy of Practice in Optometry of the National Academies of Practice.
+Dr. G. Richard Bennett graduated PCO in 1979 and completed his residency in Primary Care at TEI in 1980.
+He is currently the director of the Glaucoma Center of Excellence at TEI, a lecturer in Retinal Disease and Glaucoma, and professor of Optometry, as well as a past PCO Trustee.
+He was also an adjunct associate professor of Ophthalmology at Hahnemann Medical School of Medicine (now Drexel University School of Medicine).
+Dr. Bennett was the Eye Group Coordinator of the Nemours Health Clinic in Wilmington, Del., and maintains a private practice in Philadelphia.
+He is a Fellow of the AAO, and serves as a referee for the American Journal of Optometry and Physiological Optics and Journal of the American Optometric Association and is also a reviewer for Optometry and Clinical Vision Science.
+Dr. Bennett lectures extensively and is an active clinical researcher.
+He has authored or co-authored over 50 published articles and presented a number of his papers at conferences and symposiums.
+Currently, Dr. Bennett is a principal investigator of the Ocular Hypertensive Treatment Study (OHTS), a multi-center clinical glaucoma trial funded by the National Eye Institute of the National Institutes of Health (NIH).
+Dr. Bennett’s professional activities have included serving as president for the Pennsylvania Academy of Optometry (PAO); board member for the Philadelphia County Optometric Society; a member of the AOA and International Perimetric Society.
+He is the recipient of numerous awards including PCO Teacher of the Year; the Optometric Recognition Award five times from the AOA; the Distinguished Alumni Award from Clarion University; the Alfred I. DuPont Physician of the Year Award; and Distingusihed Practitioner from the National Academy of Practice in Optometry of the National Academies of Practice.